 In your first two years, you develop a strong foundation in stagecraft and focus on four key areas: theatre studies; acting and performance; technical theatre and design; and creative practice, through practicum courses that provide opportunities to apply knowledge and skills through active participation in theatre productions.

-To round up your set of skills, you also have the opportunity to study the interdisciplinary relationship of theatre to other media (i.e. film, video, digital media) and other forms of artistic and creative practice (i.e. visual arts, playwriting, fashion design).
+To round out your set of skills, you also have the opportunity to study the interdisciplinary relationship of theatre to other media (i.e. film, video, digital media) and other forms of artistic and creative practice (i.e. visual arts, playwriting).

 The UFV Bachelor of Arts with a Theatre major prepares you to think critically, approach problems creatively, and work collaboratively to develop innovative solutions.
 These transferable skills are valued in the workplace and open up a variety of employment opportunities.

-You can also get involved in the UFV Theater department while pursuing a major in another field.
+You can also get involved in the UFV Theatre department while pursuing a major in another field.
 If you are curious how theatre intersects with other disciplines in the humanities, you can complete a minor or extended minor in Theatre as part of a UFV Bachelor of Arts degree program.
 Combine a Theatre minor with a major in another program, such as English or History, to package a degree to your interests.
-The Theatre minor requires 15 lower-level credits, including one practicum experience, and 16 upper-level credits.
+The Theatre minor requires 12 lower-level credits and 16 upper-level credits, while the extended minor requires 15 lower-level credits and 20 upper-level credits.

 With the recent launch of a provincial strategy to help grow the arts and culture sector in British Columbia, opportunities and initiatives are expected to both expand and diversify, notably in the area of gaming, digital and interactive media, film, and video.
 In fact, the British Columbia Labour Market Outlook cites occupations in Art, Culture, Recreation and Sport as one of the three groups expected to experience the strongest growth in B.C.